puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 available, click the *Refresh* button near the top right of the classes interface and wait a moment before trying again.

- enter `graphite`
-in the *Class name* text box, then click the *Add class* button.
+Enter `graphite` in the *Class name* text box, then click the *Add class* button.

-One more thing before you're ready to apply your changes.
-We've already configured the Learning VM's Apache server, so to avoid conflicts we'll need to disable Graphite's default web server settings.

-The PE console interface makes this kind of adjustment simple.
-Using the dropdown parameter menus under the **Class:** graphite section, set the `gr_web_server` parameter to `"none"`, and the `gr_disable_webapp_cache` parameter to `true`.
-(Note that because `"none"` is a string, it should be wrapped in double quotes, while the boolean `true` need not be quoted.)
+Before you you apply your changes, let's adjust a few parameters for the `graphite` class.

+First, we aleady have an Apache server configured to our liking on the Learning VM, so we can tell the `graphite` class it doesn't need to bother setting up its own server.
+Use the dropdown parameter menus under the **Class:** graphite section to set the `gr_web_server` parameter to `none`.

+Second, we found that there are some compatibility issues with the latest Django version.
+Puppet is a great tool for managing complex software stacks, so the ability to deal with these kinds of relationships between components is important.
+Luckily for us author of our `graphite` module has done a nice job of modeling good module design!
+By setting a few parameters, we can pick our own compatible Django version to use.

+Set three more parameters, as follows:

+1. gr_django_pkg      = django
+2. gr_django_provider = pip
+3. gr_django_ver      = 1.5

-Finally, click the *Commit 2 changes* button in the bottom right of the console window to commit your changes.
+Finally, click the *Commit 4 changes* button in the bottom right of the console window to commit your changes.

 ### Run puppet